 - Improve quality of ABL implementation in APSs leading to 50 percent better learning outcomes across numeracy, early language skills, executive function, motor skills, and socio-emotional skills

 - Shape demand for ABL such that 15 percent of APSs adopt ABL in one tier-1 city

 - Raise awareness about the need to focus on early education and the APS market

-To date, more than 74,000 children in PIPE APSs have 48 percent improved learning compared to their peers
+To date, more than 102,000 children in PIPE APSs have gained access to ABL and children in PIPE APSs have shown 48 percent improved learning compared to their peers

 PIPE has signed up 8 ABL solution providers (“partners”) to provide high-quality, affordable ABL solutions (i.e., curriculum, teacher training and stakeholder education) to APSs profitably.
 PIPE supports its partners through interventions like developing and implementing profitable business models, embedding best practices to address barriers, adapting product to the APS market, and disseminating content to highlight benefits of ABL.
 PIPEs partners include Chippersage, Chrysalis, Hippocampus, Karadi Path, Kreedo, Next Education, Vikalp, and 321 Foundation.
-As of 2020, PIPE partners have provided ABL to over 650 APSs serving approximately 74,000 children from families with low-income.
-A recent assessment shows children in PIPE APSs score 48 percent better on learning outcomes than the children in APSs with no ABL intervention.
+As of 2022, PIPE partners have provided ABL to over 690 APSs serving approximately 102,000 children from families with low-income.
+An assessment conducted in 2020 showed that children in PIPE APSs score 48 percent better on learning outcomes than the children in APSs with no ABL intervention.

 Since 2015, FSG has worked closely with APS administrators, teachers, parents, and ABL solution providers to understand the Indian APS market and publish best practices to scale ABL solutions in the APS market.